kubernetes/test-infra/prow/getting_started.md

 ## Run test pods in a different namespace

 You may choose to keep prowjobs or run tests in a different namespace.
-First create the namespace by `kubectl create -f`ing this:
+First create the namespace by `kubectl create -f` with this:

 ```yaml
 apiVersion: v1